This topic tells you how to configure the Check Point collection protocol, which collects events from Check Point event sources.

 The Log Collector service collects events from Check Point event sources using OPSEC LEA.
 OPSEC LEA is the Check Point Operations Security Log Export API that facilitates the extraction of logs.

-The following figure illustrates how you deploy the Check Point Collection Protocol in NetWitness Suite.
+The following figure illustrates how you deploy the Check Point Collection Protocol in NetWitness Platform.

 To configure a Check Point Event Source:

-- Go to ADMIN> Services from the NetWitness Suite menu.
+- Go to (Admin) > Services from the NetWitness Platform menu.

 - Select a Log Collection service.

-- Under Actions, select > View > Config to display the Log Collection configuration parameter tabs.
+- Select > View > Config to display the Log Collection configuration parameter tabs.

 Click the Event Sources tab.

 - In the Event Sources tab, select Check Point/Config from the drop-down menu.